Overview of Mississippi Retirement Tax Friendliness

 Mississippi Retirement Taxes

 If you are planning your retirement and trying to decide where to settle down, Mississippi may be worth consideration.
-It has warm winters and the lowest average cost of living of any U.S. state.
+It has warm winters and an average cost of living that's lower than the national average.
 It is also one the country’s most tax-friendly states for retirees.

 What makes Mississippi’s tax system so great for retirees?
 First and foremost is the way it treats retirement income.
 Mississippi exempts all forms of retirement income from taxation, including Social Security benefits, income from an IRA, income from a 401(k) and any pension income.
 On top of that, the state has low property taxes and moderate sales taxes.